piotrmurach/tty-spinner/README.md

 #### 2.5.1 success

-Use `success` call to stop the spinning animation and replace the spinning symbol with checkmark character to indicate successful completion.
+Use `success` call to stop the spinning animation and replace the spinning symbol with check mark character to indicate successful completion.

 ```ruby
 spinner = TTY::Spinner.new("[:spinner] Task name")